About us

 MSc

-Lars has more than 30 years of experience in regulatory affairs and drug development.
-He has worked at the Swedish MPA as well as Schering and Kabi Pharmacia.
-In 1992 he founded Scandinavian Regulatory Services and has been leading it ever since.
+Lars has more than 30 years’ experience in reg. affairs and drug development.
+Previously Swedish MPA, Schering and Kabi Pharmacia.
+Founder and manager of Scandinavian Regulatory Services.

 Contact us